kylekirkby/96boardsJekyllDocumentation/README.md

 Jekyll uses Ruby to generate the static website so having Ruby installed is a must if you are trying to build the 96boards site.
 Before you build the site use the following steps to make sure your environment is setup for a Jekyll build.

+## \_config.yml
+This file holds the configuration settings for the Jekyll website such as site source folder path and the site destination path.

 ## Jekyll Commands
 1. `$ jekyll serve`
+    Enter this command into your terminal to build the site locally and test on a localhost server. `http://localhost:4000` is the location where the Jekyll site will deploy to if it is set in the url and fullpath front matter variables.
+All errors in requesting images will result in a message being displayed on the terminal window that is running the server.
 2. `$ jekyll build`
+    * This is the Jekyll command which builds the site ready for deployment and outputs the generated static Jekyll website to the deploy folder path set in the config.yml file e.g. `\_deploy` default destination for a Jekyll site is `\_site`.
 3. `$ jekyll build -V`
+    * This command is just the same as `$ jekyll build` but you can see a more Verbose approach to how the site is being generated in the build.
 4. `$ jekyll serve -V`
+    * This command is just the same as `$ jekyll serve` but you can see a more Verbose approach to how the site is being generated.
 5. `$ jekyll build --config _config.yml`
     * This is and optional command that may come in useful when changing the configuration of the Jekyll site.
 This just allows any other config.yml files to be easily swapped in.